Clube Atlético Mineiro: Honours

 Atlético Mineiro's first trophy was the Taça Bueno Brandão, won in 1914.
-The club was the first winner of the Campeonato Mineiro, the state league of Minas Gerais, a competition it has won a record 47 times; it has also won the Taça Minas Gerais, a state cup, on five occasions.
-At national level, Atlético has won the Campeonato Brasileiro twice, while finishing second on five seasons; and also won the Copa do Brasil twice, winning their second titles of both the two major national tournaments in the same year, 2021, a feat only achieved once by any other club in the country, their city rivals Crüzeiro; it has also won the Copa dos Campeões Estaduais, and the Copa dos Campeões Brasileiros once each, also finishing as runner-up once in the latter.
+The club was the first winner of the Campeonato Mineiro, the state league of Minas Gerais, a competition it has won a record 49 times; it has also won the Taça Minas Gerais, a state cup, on five occasions.
+At national level, Atlético has won the Campeonato Brasileiro three times, while finishing second on five seasons; and also won the Copa do Brasil twice, winning their second titles of both the two major national tournaments in the same year of 2021.
+It has also won the Copa dos Campeões Brasileiros once.
 In international competitions, Atlético has won the Copa Libertadores and the Recopa Sudamericana once each, and a record two Copa CONMEBOL trophies; the club has also finished as runner-up of the Copa CONMEBOL, the Copa de Oro and the Copa Master de CONMEBOL.
 The club has competed in the FIFA Club World Cup once, finishing in third place.
-The club's most recent title is the 2022 Campeonato Mineiro.
+The club's most recent title is the 2023 Campeonato Mineiro.